 Applying for an HFFI Historic Marker

-To apply for a research report and a Historic Fredericksburg Building Marker, complete the inquiry form and forward it to the HFFI office.
+To apply for a research report and a Historic Fredericksburg Building Marker, complete the application form and forward it to the HFFI Marker Committee via email or US Postal Service (contact info here).
 Whenever possible, research is done on a “first come, first served” basis.

 If a researcher is not available at the time of application, the accepted application will be kept on a waiting list until a researcher becomes available.
 The applicant assumes the cost of the research and the marker.
 The research fees will be due only when a researcher has been assigned.